ricard1997/twod-analysis-kit/docs/source/When_problems_arise.rst

 Our code will work perfectly and with zero to none user intervention as long as it is composed by cholesterol, DODMA, and phospholipids that contains a P in their headgroup.
-For others lipids, including customized ones, we provide an easy way of using them.
+For others lipids, including customized ones, we provide an easy way to work with them.
 At initialize :code:`Voronoi2D`, :code:`Cumulative2D` or :code:`PackingDefects`, the user should provide the headgroup they want to be taken into account for each lipid by passing :code:`working_lip`.
 For example, for a membrane composed by "DSPC", "DODMA", "CHL1", and "POPE", we should provide